 - Make sure the storm has fully passed before going outside and assess damages before allowing children or animals out.

 - Give pets time to become re-oriented.
 Familiar scents and landmarks may be altered and cause a pet to become confused or lost.
+Familiar bedding will many times help alleviate some of the stress related to being displaced.

 - Uncertainty and change in the environment affect animals, too, presenting new stresses and dangers.
 Your pet’s behavior may change after a crisis, becoming more aggressive or self-protective.
-Be sensitive to these changes and keep more room between them, other animals, children or strangers.
+Be sensitive to these changes and keep more room between them, other animals, children, or strangers.
 Animals need comforting, too.
 Comfort your pet with kind words and lots of pats or hugs.
 If possible, provide a safe and quiet environment, even if it is not their own home.